A student midwife from Robert Gordon University (RGU) has been named Britain’s leading student midwife by the Council of Deans of Health.

 “I truly believe I have found my calling in midwifery.
-It means so much to me to have the privilege to support women and families during such as important time in their lives.”
+It means so much to me to have the privilege to support women and families during such an important time in their lives.”

-Mhairi’s successful has come shortly after RGU’s School of Nursing and Midwifery team received Midwifery Team of the Year award at the Scottish Maternity and Midwifery Festival.
+Mhairi’s success has come shortly after RGU’s School of Nursing and Midwifery team received Midwifery Team of the Year award at the Scottish Maternity and Midwifery Festival.

 Image courtesy of Council of Deans of Health.

 Keep up to date with the latest research and news from MIDIRS by subscribing to our quarterly academic journal.
 Subscribe to MIDIRS Midwifery Digest